Findability: Catch the Fourth Wave

 “We made a major sales push.
 Ad campaign, direct mail, outbound telemarketing, new brochures, the works.
 Results were … very disappointing.”

-We hear this lament a lot, from companies stuck in 2003.
+We hear this lament a lot, from companies stuck in 2009.

 • findable companies.
 This last one is a huge sea change, so take notes while history class is in session.

 we gave up the hunter-gatherer life, settled down into villages, divided the tasks, and lookie here, we raised more wheat than we can use.
-Let’s load it on the wagon, and hope we can sell it to Og, who brews beer in the next mud hut over.
+Let’s load it on the wagon, and sell it to Og, who brews beer in the next mud hut over.

-New rules.
-New tools.
 Though different in many ways, all three of those types of enterprises depend on outbound communications that are increasingly expensive and often ineffective.
-“Sales Avoidance Technologies” are killing traditional sales methods, including traditional advertising.
-Today, you’re up against voice mail, spam filters, do-not-call registries, DVRs, downloadable (un-sponsored entertainment) programs, and a dozen other barriers to your outbound message.
+“Sales Avoidance Technologies” are killing traditional OG sales tactics, including most offline advertising.
+Today, you’re up against voice mail, spam filters, caller ID, DVRs, downloadable (un-sponsored entertainment) programs, and a dozen other obstacles.
 Run all the morning drive-time radio you like; iPod users just ain’t going to hear it.

 Welcome to the Fourth Wave: the Age of Findability

-The marketing-driven company has been (in theory, and in practice) more efficient.
-If we know our new improved widget will be a big hit with Asian females ages 35 to 59, we can focus our messaging, establish distribution where it matters, and advertise with less waste circulation.
+If we have evidence-based confidence that our new improved product/service/thingee/candidate/idea will be a big hit with, say, Asian females ages 35 to 59, we can focus our messaging, establish distribution where it matters, and advertise with less waste circulation.
+No spray & pray.

 And that’s the point.
 People love to Buy as much as they hate being Sold.
 So, in category after category, they’re taking control of the transaction, looking for and finding findable companies.
+The hunted became hunters.